techlozenge/project-idea/Project-Verifact.md

 ## Audience

-    Users of internet news sites and aggregators
+    Users of internet news sites and new aggregators.

 ## Description

-    Create a (Chrome and/or Facebook?) plugin that will allow the user to right-click an article headline or from within the article to use the Fact Check, Snopes, or other source to verify if the article is legitmate or fake(-ish) news.
+    Create a (Chrome and/or Facebook?) plugin that will allow the user to right-click an article headline or from within the article to use  Fact Check, Snopes, to verify if the article is legitmate or fake(-ish) news.

 ## Value Proposition

     With the huge influx in fake news articles on the internet there is an enormous need to verify whether or not something is real, fake, or if it falls somewhere in the spectrun of truth.
-    The initial release of this app will use Factcheck.org and Snopes.com to return information to the user.
+    The initial release of this app will use Factcheck.org and Snopes.com to return information (articles found on sources of truth?) to the user.

 ## Technologies